Water Treatment Operator Salary

 Popular Skills for Water Treatment Operator

-Survey results suggest that Water Treatment Operators put a wide range of professional skills to use.
-Most notably, skills in water treatment, Reverse Osmosis Water Purification, Operations Management, and Plant Maintenance are correlated to pay that is above average.
-Most people experienced in Plant Maintenance also know Diagnosis and Treatment Planning.
+Water Treatment Operators report using a wide range of professional skills.
+Most notably, skills in water treatment, Operations Management, SCADA, and Plant Maintenance are correlated to pay that is above average.
+It is often found that people who know Plant Maintenance are also skilled in Diagnosis and Treatment Planning.

 Pay by Experience Level for Water Treatment Operator